Skip to main content

 Spring Branch sits on the Edwards Plateau where thin caliche topsoil over fractured limestone defines what's possible with a septic system.
 On many properties, bedrock shows up at 6 to 18 inches.
 That eliminates the soil column conventional drain fields depend on and pushes most new permits toward aerobic or drip systems.

 Perc tests frequently fail on the first attempt here.
 A licensed site evaluator who knows Hill Country ground conditions is worth every dollar.
-The wrong system design on a rocky Spring Branch lot leads to wastewater surfacing in the yard, failed inspections, and expensive fixes within a few years.
+The wrong system design on a rocky Spring Branch lot leads to surfacing effluent, failed inspections, and expensive fixes within a few years.

 Guadalupe River Corridor and Canyon Lake

 Spring Branch serves as the gateway to Canyon Lake and sits along the upper Guadalupe River corridor.
-Per TCEQ rules under 30 TAC Chapter 285, septic systems near waterways must maintain setback distances of 50-150 feet depending on the component, with drain fields requiring the greatest separation from wells and surface water.
+Properties near these waterways face stricter TCEQ setback requirements: at least 75 feet from the Guadalupe and its tributaries, 50 feet from private wells.
 Lots inside the 100-year floodplain also need a separate Floodplain Development Permit from Comal County before septic work can begin.

 Runoff from a failing system in this corridor doesn't just stay on your property.
 It can reach the Guadalupe within hours during a rain event.
 Providers who work this area understand the stakes and build accordingly.